 Another app?
-It’s one more thing to add to your social media marketing strategy.
+It’s one more thing to add to your social media marketing strategy for tourism.
 But, before you write it off, I’ll share why it’s worth your time as a tour operator to create TikTok tours.

 TikTok is a short-form video app designed to ‘inspire creativity and bring joy,’ featuring personalized content tailored to individuals — meaning no two feeds are the same..
 With in-app editing, digestible videos and a high-reach potential, it’s worth a second look.